ptarmiganlabs/butler-sheet-icons/README.md

 <h3 align="center">Automatically create Qlik Sense sheet thumbnail images</h3>
 </p>

 A cross platform, command line tool (plus Docker!) for creating sheet thumbnails based on the actual layout of sheets in Qlik Sense apps.

 Works on both Qlik Sense Cloud apps and Qlik Sense Enterprise on Windows (QSEoW) apps.

 ---

-Butler Sheet Icons can create sheet thumbnail icons for a single app or many.
+Butler Sheet Icons ("BSI") can create sheet thumbnail icons for a single app or many.

 Multi-app support is easy: Use the QMC (for QSEoW) to tag the apps that should be updated, or add the apps to a collection (Qlik Sense Cloud).
 Then run Butler Sheet Icons and all apps will get new sheet icons automatically!